 The Automated Planet Finder is a facility on Mount Hamilton with a high resolution optical echelle spectrometer.
 Currently, a fraction of time on the APF is available for the greater UC community.

-The Levy is a high resolution spectrometer with multiple options for slit apertures.
+The high resolution spectrometer has multiple options for slit apertures.
 To aid in planning, we have an exposure time calculator.
-Beyond an exposure time and instrument configuration, observation planning requires some notion of a schedule.

 All APF data are stored in the Mount Hamilton Data Archive.
 This provides a rapid way of collecting your data and an independent long term storage for data.